EbrahimiAmirHosein/Singular-value-decomposition/README.md

                                        A_next = A-(singular_value₁)(u₁)(v₁)ᵗ

-  This algorithm was created for personal purpose , Implementing SFA and NICA algorith , all other explanation needed are described in code.
+  This algorithm was created for personal purpose , Implementing SFA and NICA algorithm , all other explanation needed are described in code.